What to Expect

 The full rhythm in one day: morning shoot, reset, learning + 1:1, evening shoot.
 Maximum learning without a multi-day commitment.

 Pro move: Take a short outing first to dial in settings and workflow, then come to a destination workshop ready to swing for the fences.
+Local outings and day adventures are listed with all experiences—see Explore Experiences when you’re ready.

-Prep and follow-up learning with PhotoCoach Pro
+Prep or follow-up with PhotoCoach Pro

 FAQ

-Do I need a fancy camera?+
+Do I need expensive gear?+

 What happens if the weather is bad?+